nadavpiv/PlanYourVacation/README.md

 # Vacation Planner Application
 This project is a vacation planner application that allows users to input their vacation preferences and receive personalized vacation plans.
-The backend is developed using **Spring Boot**, and the frontend is built with **React.js**, with the application containerized using **Docker**.
+The backend is developed using **Spring Boot**, and the frontend is built with **React.js**, and the application is containerized using **Docker**.
 The app retrieves vacations from a **MongoDB** database that match the user's preferences and then uses the **ChatGPT API** to generate a new, personalized vacation itinerary.
 **Google Places API** is integrated to fetch photos of attractions from the generated itinerary, and **SendGrid API** is used to email vacation details to users.
 **Google OAuth 2.0** is implemented for secure user authentication.